Zephyrus: An Agentic Framework for Weather Science: Experimental Results

 \section{Experimental Results}

-We evaluate model performance across all task types from Section~\ref{sec:datacuration} using four backend models: OpenAI GPT-5-Mini, GPT-5-Nano, Google Gemini 2.5 Flash, and OpenAI \texttt{gpt-oss-120b}.
+We evaluate model performance across all task types from Section~\ref{sec:datacuration} using five LLM backbones: three proprietary models OpenAI GPT-5.2, GPT-5-Mini, Google Gemini 2.5 Flash \citep{comanici2025gemini}, and two open-source models OpenAI \texttt{gpt-oss-120b} \citep{agarwal2025gpt} and \texttt{Qwen3-30B-A3B-Thinking-2507}.
+All the thinking models are evaluated with the reasoning effort set to \texttt{high}.
 We compare three experimental settings: (1) a text-only baseline that attempts to answer weather reasoning questions using only natural language metadata without access to structured weather data or numerical inputs, (2) \oursdirect, and (3) \oursreflective.
 The text-only baseline measures the extent to which models can utilize their prior meteorological knowledge.